tmspzz/Rome/README.md

 ### Romefile

-The Romefile has two purposes:
+The Romefile has three purposes:

 1. Specifies what S3 bucket to use - [Cache] section.
 This section is __required__.
 1. Allows to use custom name mappings between repository names and framework names - [RepositoryMap] section.
+This section is __optional__ and can be omitted.
+1. Allows to ignore certain framework names - [IgnoreMap] section.
 This section is __optional__ and can be omitted.

 A Romefile looks like this: